Manufacture of wooden houses

 Types of houses now being built in Romania

 Houses made of prefabricated structures.
-In these houses, the walls are made in the factory from materials laid layer upon layer (including insulation), like a sandwich, depending on the customer's choice.
+In these houses the walls are made in the factory, of materials put layer upon layer (including insulation), like a sandwish, according to the client's option.
 Even the exterior finishes can be made in the factory on request.
 The walls are then transported to the site where the house will be built.
-There they are joined and fitted to the foundation made by the owner.
+There they are jointed and mounted on the foundation made by the owner.

-One manufacturer of such houses is Litarh from Valea Moldovei, Suceava.
-His portfolio includes houses built in France, Belgium, Austria, Germany, Italy, Norway and Romania.
-Romanians have begun to appreciate these houses because they are built quickly and at lower cost than brick.
+One manufacturer of such houses is Litarh in Valea Moldovei, Suceava.
+Its portfolio includes houses built in France, Belgium, Austria, Austria, Germany, Italy, Norway and Romania.
+Romanians have started to appreciate these houses because they can be built quickly and at a lower cost than brick houses.
 But you need to know that you need a very clear plan of the house you want to build.
-They don't make houses that they then sell but they make houses according to the customer's design.
-They can also help you with the design, but you need to know very well what you want.
+They don't make houses that they then sell, they make houses according to the client's design.
+They can also help you with the design, but you need to know exactly what you want.

 wooden houses